pattonsgirl/CEG2350/docs/Labs/Lab07/Instructions.md

     - BIOS / UEFI manufacturer & version:
     - How to access BIOS / UEFI:
     - How to enable CPU virtualization:
-    - Link to driver(s) for motherboard:
+    - Link to driver(s) from system manufacturer:
-7. Kernel / OS info:
+7. OS info:
-    - Bootloader software for system:
+    - Operating System name & version:
     - Kernel for operating system:
-    - Operating System name & version:
+    - Bootloader:

 ## Part 2 - Virtualize the Machine

 You should experience making some hardware choices and installing an operating system.
 The easiest way to do this is via virtual machines.
 This allows your host to segment a set of resources to run a machine (a guest) via your host.
 Developers (and students :wink: ) use VMs to install software that isn't compatible with their host OS, download and explore suspicious packages, create test environments, and other things.
 Companies will buy a server with massive amounts of resources (200 CPUs, a few terabytes of RAM, a few petabytes of storage) and segment it by creating virtual machines for various software needs.
 We are using a VM allocated in Amazon Web Services... they are everywhere!

 You will need a computer that has CPU virtualization enabled.
 The lab machines and open lab machines in Russ 152 B & D are all good candidates (and may have VirtualBox already installed).
 For your own machine, you may need to enable CPU virtualization in your BIOS / UEFI.

-The lab template will give an outline of minimum expected documentation for this portion.
-The instructions below will provide more verbose guidelines to complete the taskings.

 **Resources we've whipped up**
 - [VirtualBox Guide](/CEG2350/Labs/Lab07/VirtualBox-Guide.html)